Chabad philosophy: Torah study

-Shneur Zalman fought against the perception that was prevalent in the early years of Hasidism that the movement neglected Talmudic study by focusing too heavily on mysticism and obscurantism.
-He emphasized that mysticism without Talmudic study was worthless — even dangerous.
-Without Talmudic study, he argued, the mind could never be elevated — and if the mind is not elevated, the soul will starve.
-On the other hand, he argued that while Torah was to be the focus of all study, it was also important to integrate the Torah's teachings into one's life.
-In a letter to Joshua Zeitlin of Shklow, Shneur Zalman wrote: "The Hasidim, too, set aside time for study.
+Shneur Zalman fought against the perception that was prevalent in the early years of Hasidism that the movement neglected Talmud studies by focusing too heavily on mysticism and obscurantism.
+He emphasized that mysticism without Talmudic study was worthless, if not dangerous.
+Without Talmudic study, he argued, the mind could never be elevated—and if the mind is not elevated, the soul will starve.
+On the other hand, he argued that while the Torah was to be the focus of all study, it was also essential to integrate the Torah's teachings into one's life.
+In a letter to Joshua Zeitlin of Shklow, Zalman wrote: "The Hasidim, too, set aside time for study.
 The difference between them and the Misnagdim is this: the latter set time for study and they are limited by time, whereas the former make the Torah their path of life."